 Participants have a target grant size commensurate with their salary grade level, expressed as a percentage of base salary.
-The target grant sizes for the NEOs other than Messrs.
-Ebsary, Kelly and Shillington who ceased to be employees during 2016, expressed as a percentage of base salary, are illustrated on the following table.
+The current target grant sizes for the NEOs, expressed as a percentage of base salary, are illustrated on the following table.